Wildlife Data Standardization and Sharing: Environmental Data Transparency for New York State Offshore

-Under Governor Andrew M. Cuomo's Green New Deal, New York adopted a clean energy agenda calling for 100% clean power by 2040.
+Under Former Governor Cuomo's Green New Deal, New York adopted a clean energy agenda calling for 100% clean power by 2040.
 As the primary clean energy agency in New York, NYSERDA leads the way in implementing the State's clean energy policy agenda.
 NYSERDA's Strategic Plan Toward a Clean Energy Future: A Strategic Outlook 2020-2023 includes a mission outcome around renewable energy, with a strong focus on offshore wind energy development.
 Download here.
 Find the previous 2019-2022 report here.

 The Dynamic Ocean: Offshore Wind Energy and Other Activities in the New York Bight (2019)

 Offshore wind in the U.S. is being introduced into a highly dynamic and human-influenced system.
 NYSERDA has developed a 20-page public report that summarizes the environmental impacts of offshore wind and other human activities in the marine environment of the New York Bight, and reviews the state's approaches for understanding and minimizing conflicts among human uses while protecting natural resources.
 Download Report